Sunday, June 14, 2026

 were to continue to add on pieces and parts of my

 issues at hand.
 My ongoing problems.
-My tragedies.
+The downright

-My down-right tragedies that have kept me from my
+tragedies that have kept me from my betrothed.
+My

 betrothed.
-My betrothed.
-I do have one of those, and
+I do have one of those, and I’m quite rightly

-is that he lives in the Southern Hemisphere and is attending
+physically is that he resides in the Southern Hemisphere

-school and I live in the Northern Hemisphere and while we’ve
+while I live in the northern half of the planet. and while we’ve

 taken care of the papework to get him here we’ve been unable